-The Bind was created to increase readership for new poetry books by women and nonbinary authors.
-We publish creative reviews of full-length collections and chapbooks of poetry and hybrid-genre work, including translated work.
-This is an intersectional feminist venture, and we aim to include books by women of color, queer women, trans women, working-class women, women with disabilities, and a range of other women and nonbinary people who find themselves at various intersections.
+The Bind was created to increase readership for new books by women and nonbinary authors.
+We publish responses to full-length collections and chapbooks of poetry and hybrid-genre work, including translated work.
+This is an intersectional feminist venture, and we aim to include books by women and nonbinary writers of color, queer writers, trans writers, working-class writers, writers with disabilities, and a range of other women and nonbinary people who find themselves at various intersections.
 The Bind is currently posting a new review or interview every other week.

 Creative reviewing is at the heart of this site.
 We define "review" broadly.
-In addition to traditional reviews and micro-reviews, we will publish a variety of reader responses to and interactions with books, including lists, centos, collages, mind maps, marginalia, drawings, spells, and conversations—as long the focus remains on the book being reviewed.
+In addition to traditional reviews and microreviews, we will publish a variety of reader responses to and interactions with books, including lists, centos, collages, mind maps, marginalia, drawings, spells, and conversations—as long the focus remains on the book being reviewed.
 We think the value of a poetry review lies in its ability to open doors of understanding and intrigue.
 Starting in 2018, we'll also be publishing author interviews, lesson plans, and writing prompts based on new books.
 See our Index of Creative Reviews for examples.

-If you are interested in having your own poetry or hybrid-genre book reviewed in The Bind, please email the.bind.reviews [at] gmail [dot] com.
+If you are interested in having your own book reviewed in The Bind, please email the.bind.reviews [at] gmail [dot] com.
 We have a backlog of books, and reviews are never guaranteed, but we're always happy to hear from you.
-We're especially interested in books by women of color, trans women, queer women, and nonbinary authors.
+We're especially interested in books by women of color, trans women, and nonbinary authors.

 Think bookbinding; think spellbinding; think breast binding; think foot binding; think double binds and Marilyn Frye; think ties that bind; think binders full of women; think I bind you, Nancy, from doing harm; think binding and loosing; think binding together; think binding a wound.